-The Group's strategy is to protect the core business, evolve to meet future challenges and seek opportunities to grow the business while generating returns for our shareholders.
-Each Directorate measures how the Group generates and preserves value over the long term through the application of these principles.
+HS1's strategy is to protect the core business, evolve to meet future challenges and seek opportunities to grow the business while generating returns for our shareholders.
+Each Directorate measures how HS1 generates and preserves value over the long term through the application of these principles.

-The Group has a Head of Business Development whose role includes identifying business opportunities, future opportunities for innovation and entrepreneurship.
+HS1 has a Head of Business Development whose role includes identifying business opportunities, future opportunities for innovation and entrepreneurship.
 Key new business opportunities are discussed and approved at Board level.